Support America’s National Ballet Company® DONATE NOW

 ABT RISE expands access to scholarships for the Company’s Summer Intensive, ABT Jacqueline Kennedy Onassis School, and National Training Curriculum offerings.Dancer Training Programs

 ABT RISE seeks to identify teachers of color and teachers who are committed to furthering the mission of the initiative.
-ABT provides scholarships for ABT’s National Training Curriculum courses and materials.
+ABT provides a limited number of tuition scholarships for qualified teachers to attend ABT’s National Training Curriculum course in Pre-Primary to Level 3.

 In June 2020, a cross section of people from the ABT Community who are dedicated to promoting inclusion, equity, diversity and transparency within American Ballet Theatre joined forces to form the DEI Working Group.